Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 [3,] 0.055 0.045

-Considering a design with \(2\) active treatment arms, both to be compared against a control arm, the effect matrix contains treatment effect in the first active arm in the first column and the effect in the second active arm in the second column respectively.
+Each row of the effect matrix specifies a scenario to be considered in the simulation.
+Considering a design with \(2\) active treatment arms, both to be compared against a common control arm, the effect matrix contains the event rates of the first active arm in the first column and the event rates of the second active arm in the second column, respectively.
+The event rate of the control group is not a part of the effect matrix and is later provided directly to getSimulationMultiArmRates().

 # first simulation